Normal Female Bladder Function

 If the lead when connected to the external battery for 2 weeks is effective (50% reduction in urinary urgency, frequency, night time voids and urge incontinence) that lead is connected to a permanent small battery placed in the buttock under a quick anaesthetic.

 The battery last approximately 5-7 years and is easily replaced.
-Infection of the prosthesis is an uncommon problem but if occurs the prosthesis will need to be removed.
-Also, patients are unable to have MRI investigation performed with the SNS in place.
+Infection of the prosthesis is an uncommon problem but if this occurs, the device would need to be removed.